 - Painters tape and bed risers to hold the garland in place and prop up the pumpkins!

-Styling Your Fall Mantle and Hearth:
+Styling Your Fall Mantel and Hearth:

-2. Place your mirror or focal point in the center of the mantle.
+2. Place your mirror or focal point in the center of the mantel.
 Then, drop your LED candles in the candle holders and arrange five pairs of the holders on either side of the mirror.
 You’ll notice that even though our candle holders are arranged symmetrically, the varying heights and shapes keeps it from looking overly matchy-matchy.
 Play around with these and rearrange until it feels right to you!

 3. Fluff the garland, adjusting it so that it flips up in certain places and flips down in others.
 Then, space out three white mini pumpkins on either side of the mirror and three in the center of the mirror.